 - Transparent communications

 - Data protection

-A new subcommittee of the Sharing Economy UK Board, the Sharing Economy UK TrustSeal Committee, is to be established to grant the TrustSeal to businesses meeting the Principles.
-The committee will also have the power to remove it in cases of noncompliance and will have the support of an Expert Advisory Panel.
+A new subcommittee of the Sharing Economy UK Board, the Sharing Economy UK TrustSeal Advisory Panel, has been established to grant the TrustSeal to businesses meeting the principles.
+The committee will also have the power to remove it in cases of non compliance.

 The TrustSeal was established by Sharing Economy UK in partnership with Oxford University and SAID business school – who developed the research into what consumers and companies thought would be valuable from TrustSeal.
 PricewaterhouseCoopers also helped inform the design of the TrustSeal.

 Expert panel members

 - Alison Hastings (former BBC Trustee and Chair of Editorial Standards Committee)

 - Trevor Pearce (former Director General of the Serious Organised Crime Agency)